nansencenter/icecastnet-website/index.md

 ## Project management
-The [Nansen Environmental and Remote Sensing Center](https://nersc.no/) in Bergen, Norway is leading the SuperIce project in collaboration with [Net Norway](https://www.met.no/en)
+The [Nansen Environmental and Remote Sensing Center](https://nersc.no/) in Bergen, Norway is leading the SuperIce project in collaboration with [Met Norway](https://www.met.no/en)